xd2287/transformers/docs/source/en/model_doc/markuplm.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/microsoft/unilm/tree/master/markuplm).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [markuplm](https://huggingface.co/models?other=markuplm)

 ## Usage: MarkupLMProcessor

 The easiest way to prepare data for the model is to use [`MarkupLMProcessor`], which internally combines a feature extractor